shaun11235/Weakly-supervised-neural-networks-for-segmentation/README.md

 Use comments and update the README file as needed to explain any non-obvious parts of your code or new features.
 Good documentation is essential for team collaboration and future maintenance.

 ## Dataset
-Makesure that the dataset file paths look like this
+Make sure that the dataset file paths look like this:
 `dataset/`
 `└── oxford-iiit-pet/`
 `    ├── annotations/`
 `    ├── images/`
 `    └── test.jpg`

+Do not push the dataset to GitHub.